b2c

 3. Customer Personalization

 B2C businesses directly communicate with their customers in a personalized manner as they now reach the consumer sector and target audience while elaborating their products or services to individual consumers.
-B2C companies directly communicate through emails, text messages, push notifications, or social media platforms.
+Business-to-consumer companies directly communicate through emails, text messages, push notifications, or social media platforms.
 One of the significant benefits is that these businesses can track desired results quickly and scrutinize which marketing strategy and communication method works best to market their product.

 4. Customer Data